dipampaul17/synapz/README.md

 prompts are externalized in the `prompts/` directory – no magic strings in the code.

+**concept selection**: we deliberately chose mathematical concepts (particularly algebra) as our primary test domain for several reasons:
+* **concrete evaluation**: algebra has objectively correct approaches and solutions, making clarity assessment more reliable
+* **varied abstraction levels**: from simple operations to complex functions, allowing us to test different cognitive demands
+* **known difficulty patterns**: well-documented challenges for neurodiverse learners (working memory demands, symbol manipulation, sequential reasoning)
+* **minimal cultural bias**: mathematical concepts have more universal interpretations than topics from humanities or social sciences

+our concept library includes graduated difficulty levels, from basic operations (addition with variables) to more abstract concepts (polynomial factoring, function composition). each concept is paired with standardized learning objectives to ensure consistent evaluation.

 ## 🚀 running experiments

 the main engine is `synapz/evaluate.py`.